CDW (CDW) Q3 2017 Results - Earnings Call Transcript

 Thomas E. Richards - CDW Corp.

 I'm sorry, Matt.
-We're going – let's make sure I'll answer it the way I think you asked the question is, the – on the customer facing, it's about 130, right?
+We're going to – let's make sure I'll answer it the way I think you asked the question is, the – on the customer facing, it's about 130, right?
 And I think Ann alluded to in the aggregate, it's in the 200 range, so.

 Ann E. Ziegler - CDW Corp.

 Yeah.
 I think Tom's number is year-over-year and mine was year-to-date.
 Mine includes total coworkers, right?
 Remember, roughly two-thirds of our coworker count is customer facing with the remainder being as we refer to it as backbone.
-So my number was total but on the customer facing, as Tom said, roughly where we sit today plus or minus 10%.
+So my number was total.
+But on the customer facing, as Tom said, roughly where we sit today plus or minus 10%.

 Matthew John Sheerin - Stifel, Nicolaus & Co., Inc.